-This activity should be integrated with the SEIA required by Criterion 3.4.
-Within the FPIC process, measures to balance potential negative impacts on food and water security for local communities should be discussed and agreed between the unit of certification and the local communities.
+This activity should be integrated with the SEIA required by Criterion 3.4.4.

+Within the FPIC process, measures to prevent and mitigate potential negative impacts on food and water security for local communities should be discussed and agreed between the unit of certification and the local communities.
 These measures and their proposed implementation features (what, how, how long, recipients, threats and opportunities to implementation) are documented as part of the resource management planning.

-In cases where the availability, access, quality and stability of food and water is negatively affected by the planned operations, mitigation and relief measures should be agreed.
+In cases where the availability, access, quality and stability of food and water is negatively affected by the planned operations, mitigation and relief measures or assistance should be agreed.

-Where applicable, in communities resettled in accordance with FPIC, the unit of certification should monitor the food and water security situation through a screening process and, for example, through continuous dialogue, to ensure local food and water security.
+Where applicable, in communities resettled or relocated in accordance with FPIC, the unit of certification should monitor the food and water security situation through a screening process and, for example, through continuous dialogue, to ensure local food and water security.